Jonathan Davey QC

 +44 (0)20 7306 email@example.com

-He is recommended as a leading property practitioner in Chambers & Partners where he is described as “extremely impressive”, “phenomenally bright”, “an accomplished advocate”, “user-friendly” and “a pleasure to work with” in relation to complex and high value real estate litigation.
+Jonathan is recommended as a leading property practitioner in Chambers & Partners where he is described as “impressive”, “phenomenally bright”, “an accomplished advocate” and “user-friendly” in relation to complex and high value real estate litigation.

 Some representative cases include:

 - Nicholas v Secretary of State for Defence EWCA Civ 53: Human rights / property test case concerning compatibility of landlord and tenant legislation in respect of Crown tenancies with European Convention on Human Rights.
 Jonathan acted successfully for the landlord in the Court of Appeal.
-The tenant’s application for permission to appeal is currently before the Supreme Court.
+The tenant’s application for permission to appeal to the Supreme Court was refused.

 - Phillips v Francis EWCA Civ 1395: Key landlord and tenant test case concerning the obligations of landlords to consult with tenants in respect of works of repair.
 Jonathan acted successfully for the Secretary of State for Communities and Local Government in the Court of Appeal.